 - Rebecca Minkoff – This fashion designer started using Snapchat in September 2013 by promoting her new Snapchat account with her already popular Twitter account.

 - MTV UK – Snapchat postings by MTV UK promoted the television series “Geordie Shore” by releasing special videos about the cast before the season’s premiere.

 - Taco Bell – Taco Bell started creating Snapchat stories in April 2013 by using the feature to tell followers that it was bringing back the Beefy Crunch Burrito.

-Other brand advertisers on Snapchat now include major names such as 21st Century Fox, Audi, Bloomingdale’s, CNN, EA Sports, The Ellen Show, IHOP, Mountain Dew, Seventeen Magazine, and many more.
+Other brands on Snapchatthat use the platform to advertise now include major names such as 21st Century Fox, Audi, Bloomingdale’s, CNN, EA Sports, The Ellen Show, IHOP, Mountain Dew, Seventeen Magazine, and many more.
 Mediakix notes that over fifty major brands are using Snapchat marketing in effective ways.

 How Brands Use Snapchat

-Advertising Age notes some of the best marketing campaigns include:
+Some of the best marketing campaigns by brands on Snapchat include:

 - AT&T – AT&T created a scripted Snapchat program entitled “SnapperHero,” using Internet celebrities from social media including those from Instagram, YouTube, and Snapchat.

 - Condé Nast – In October 2015, Condé Nast started creating Snapchat stories beginning with the “Teen Vogue Young Hollywood Party” and the “Vanity Fair Oscar Party” events.
 These two events proved to be very popular on Snapchat with millennials.

 - Chobani – This yoghurt company started using Snapchat in late 2015 to sponsor the “Snapchat College Game Day Live Story.”
 Chobani was very happy with the results because of the guaranteed views they received.